mdauthentic/muideenlawal/README.md

+> The old version of my website has been moved to a [different repository](https://github.com/mdauthentic/dev-folio).
+You can find it [here](https://github.com/mdauthentic/dev-folio).

 This is my portfolio website written with [Next.js](https://nextjs.org/).

 It took a lot of time for me to push this out.
 The struggle to build a perfect portfolio website continues 😊, at least I have a starting point now.